mwvgroup/pwv_kpno/rst_source/validation/data_handling.rst

 Here we discuss how **pwv_kpno** handles the parsing, fitting, and error propagation of raw SuomiNet data.
-While this is not technically part of the validation process, the design decisions outlined here have a direct effect on carious values and errors reported by the package.
+While this is not technically part of the validation process, the design decisions outlined here have a direct effect on the various values and errors reported by the package.

 SuomiNet Rounding Error
 =======================